zenoNong/instant-pop-up-dictionary-browser-extension/README.md

 ## Table of Contents

-- 1.Overview
+ 1. Overview
-- 2.Features
+ 2. Features
-- 3.Installation
+ 3. Installation
-- 4.Usage
+ 4. Usage
-- 5.File and Structure
+ 5. File and Structure
-- 6.How it works
+ 6. How it works

 ## Overview